analysiscenter/batchflow/docs/intro/intro.rst

 Mostly, pipelines are needed to train machine learning models or predict using these models.

 See :doc:`Working with models <models>` to understand what a model is and how to use it within pipelines.

-If you work with TensorFlow, you might be interested to know :doc:`how to build TensorFlow models <tf_models>`.